jeremyButtler/alnSeq/README.md

 Right now I am back to work on this project.
 Things will go a bit slowly, but I hope to get this finshed.

-Currently I need to fix what I broke in my most recent update.
+Currently I need to fix what I broke in my 20231022 update.
 The broken programs are the query/ref scans, the two bit Hirschberg (only used if you compliled with -DHIRSCHTWOBIT), and the two bit memory efficent Smith